polius/meteornext-docs/docs/intro.md

 ### Monitoring

+Perform active monitoring in all the database servers (server metrics, parameters and queries).

 ![alt text](../assets/monitoring/monitoring.png "Monitoring")

 <p style={{textAlign:"center", marginTop:"-10px"}}>Monitoring - List</p>

 ### Utils

+A suite of different apps to perform massive data transfer.

 - **IMPORTS**

+Perform imports from files (on the local drive, URL or directly from Amazon S3) in any server/database.

 ![alt text](../assets/utils/imports/utils-imports.png "Utils (Imports) - List")